zenml-io/zenml/docs/book/advanced-guide/practical/secrets-management.md

     --<KEY_2>=<VALUE_2>
 ```

-Alternatively, you can start an interactive registration (in which ZenML will query you for
+Alternatively, you can start an interactive creation (in which ZenML will query you for
 the secret keys and values) by passing the
 `--interactive/-i` parameter: